- How is breast cancer in men treated?

 Some targeted therapy drugs target HER2.
 These may be used with chemo drugs for cancers that are HER2 positive.
 These drugs are discussed in more detail in the "Targeted therapy for breast cancer in men" section.

 Dose-dense chemotherapy: Doctors have found that giving the cycles of certain chemo agents closer together can lower the chance that the cancer will come back and improve survival in some patients.
 This usually means giving the same chemo that is normally given (such as AC → T), but giving it every 2 weeks instead of every 3 weeks.
 A drug (growth factor) to help boost the white blood cell count is given after the chemo to make sure the white blood cell count returns to normal in time for the next cycle.
 This approach can be used for both adjuvant and neoadjuvant chemo.
-It can lead to more side effects and be harder to take, so it isn’t for everyone.
+It can lead to more problems with low blood counts, though, so it isn’t for everyone.

 Possible side effects of chemotherapy